1999 - 2019

 Repetition is a marvellous thing.
 Remembering the work was emergent at this stage, it found a deeper form and shape through repetition in classes.

 Longer residentials at AVEBURY and CAE MABON grew from here.
-All work turned upon the wheel of the year, one year building to the next to open out the vocabulary of dance movement seeded with The Kokopelli Company.
+All work turned upon the wheel of the year, one year building to the next to open out the vocabulary of dance movement seeded with FIRST THEATRE.

 Technically, this period saw the consolidation of teaching structure and stanzas that now make up and Spiderflower's 8-point wheel.
 The work divided into a strand for women only, and men and women together.

-From laying the ground - not that much in terms of basic structure for Spiderflower has changed - it worked then and it works now - this period was about putting down strong roots through practice and has refined itself over 20 years since.
+From laying the ground - not that much in terms of basic structure for Spiderflower has changed - it worked then and it works now - this period was about putting down strong roots through practice and has refined itself since.

 THE CABOT CENTRE